dalibor/dalibornasevic.com/_posts/2016-11-20-playing-planning-poker-with-fire-poker.md

 featured: true
 ---

-[Planning Poker](https://en.wikipedia.org/wiki/Planning_poker) is an excelent technique for estimating work on projects.
-It is very valuable for Agile teams because it engages create consensus-based estimates and helps avoid [anchoring](https://en.wikipedia.org/wiki/Anchoring) by revealing the cards only once everyone played.
+[Planning Poker](https://en.wikipedia.org/wiki/Planning_poker) is an excellent technique for estimating work on projects.
+It is very valuable for Agile teams because it enables consensus-based estimates and helps avoid [anchoring](https://en.wikipedia.org/wiki/Anchoring) by revealing the cards only once everyone played.
 It is also useful when doing other kinds of estimates like Agile Dojo self-assessments or any other rankings that involve more than one team member.

 ### Discovering Firepoker